Progression & Salaries

 Why do we care so much about this?

-We know what it's like to be thought of as people who don't fit the model of what a campaigner looks or sounds like.
+We know what it's like to be thought of as people who don't fit the model of what a someone working in the campaigning space looks or sounds like.
 As much as anything, Small Axe has been a vehicle for all of us to do this work which otherwise we wouldn't have had the opportunity to do.

 That's why we think a great deal about progression.
 We know society isn't meritocratic but it should be.
 That's why we strive to model a working culture which creates space for people who would otherwise be overlooked to progress and be recognised for their performance and achievements.